henke443/reno/README.md

 ## More examples:
 `reno "^(FolderPrefix?)([^\.]*)$" "${2}" --names` - Recursively removes the string FolderPrefix in the beginning of all folder and file names.

 `reno "DE ??
-BE EF" "00 00 ?? ??" --bin -g test.bin` - Edits the binary "DE AD BE EF" segments of the test.bin file to "00 00 BE EF"

-Changes the bytes in the example file from:
+BE EF" "00 00 ?? ??" --bin -g test.bin` - Changes the bytes in the example file from:

 ```
 DE AD BE EF